 We are committed to openness and transparency.
-The board conducts as much of its business as possible in a session that the public are welcome to attend and observe.
+The board conducts as much of its business as possible in a public session.
 To protect confidentiality some business is discussed in a private session.

-The agenda and meeting papers are available on this page a few days before each meeting.
+The agenda and meeting papers are available a few days before each meeting.

-Visit the National Archive for board meetings that took place more than a year ago.
+Visit the National Archive for older board meetings.

 Items discussed in public board usually include:

-We only discuss items in private session to protect confidentiality.
-These include:
+We discuss items in a private session when we need to protect confidentiality.

-- cases that may identify people who use services, carers or staff members
+- cases that could identify people who use services, carers, staff members, etc.

 - cyber security issues